 In proceedings before VCAT, the starting point is that the parties bear their own costs.
 However, either party may apply to VCAT for an order that all or part of their costs of the proceedings be paid by the other party if it is fair to do so because of the conduct of the other party.
-VCAT can then decide whether or not to award costs; it will consider the circumstances of the particular case to decide this matter.
+In deciding whether or not to award costs, VCAT considers the circumstances of the particular case.

-Under the EO Act, the VEOHRC can investigate issues of systemic discrimination on an own-motion basis (i.e. initiated by the VEOHRC) (s 127).
-The VEOHRC can commence an investigation into any matter relating to the operation of the EO Act, if:
+Under the EO Act (s 127), the VEOHRC can investigate issues of systemic discrimination on an own-motion basis (i.e. initiated by the VEOHRC).
+The VEOHRC can investigate any matter relating to the operation of the EO Act, if:

-•the matter relates to a class or group of persons; and
+•the matter relates to a class or group of people; and

 •the matter cannot reasonably be expected to be resolved by dispute resolution or by making an application to VCAT under section 122 of the EO Act; and

 •there are reasonable grounds to suspect that one or more contraventions of the Act have occurred; and

 •the investigation would advance the objectives of the EO Act.

 The VEOHRC may conduct an investigation as it sees fit, but is bound by the principles of procedural fairness (s 129).